pulumi/examples/gcp-py-functions/README.md

     pulumi config set fromPhoneNumber <FROM_PHONE_NUMBER> --secret
     ```

-    Add the number you would like notify by running the following:
+1. Add the number you would like notify by running the following:

     ```bash
     pulumi config set toPhoneNumber <TO_PHONE_NUMBER> --secret
     ```

-1. [TODO] IFTT
+### Set up the Flic Button

+1. To set up the Flic button, install the Flic app on your phone and pair your phone.
+Enable location services for the Flic app and add an IFTTT for one of the click gestures.

+1. Create a new Applet on IFTTT: "If You click a Flic, then Make a web request"
+    * For "If" select the "Flic" service then " "Flic is clicked"
+    * Select your Flic button and the appropriate gesture from the menu.
+    * For "Then" select the "Make a web request" service
+    * Under URL enter following (replace <FUNCTION_URL> with the value from `pulumi stack output fxn_url`): `<FUNCTION_URL>?long={{Longitude}}&lat={{Latitude}}`